8ft0/study-guide/docs/bash/Log File Analysis/Log File Filtering and Compression.md

-## Challenge Name: Log File Filtering and Compression
+## Log File Filtering and Compression

 ### Description:
 You are given a directory containing multiple log files.
 Your task is to write a shell script that filters the log entries based on a specified log level, outputs these filtered entries to a new file, and then compresses this file into a zip archive.